saint-james-fr/batch-json-email-n8n/README.md

-# Batch JSON to Webhook Sender
+# Batch Emails as JSON to Webhook

 This Node.js script reads a JSON file containing an array of items, splits them into batches, and sends each batch sequentially to a specified webhook URL via POST requests.
 It includes features for rate limiting (delay between batches), handling failures, retrying failed batches, and resuming processing from where it left off.